ericluap/OrderedSemigroups/README.md

 # OrderedSemigroups

-Formalization of results regarding ordered semigroups.
+Formalization of Holder's Theorem for semigroups (and for groups).

-[Here is the blueprint](https://ericluap.github.io/OrderedSemigroups/blueprint/) and [here is the documentation](https://ericluap.github.io/OrderedSemigroups/docs/) for the project.
+[Here is more information](https://ericluap.github.io/OrderedSemigroups/) on the project.
+That page also link to the [the blueprint](https://ericluap.github.io/OrderedSemigroups/blueprint/) and [the documentation](https://ericluap.github.io/OrderedSemigroups/docs/) for the project.
-The blueprint contains natural language versions of what is proved and links to the corresponding formalization in the documentation.

 The formalization follows the paper "On ordered semigroups" by N.G.
-Alimov.
+Alimov and "Groups, Orders, and Dynamics" by Deroin, Navas, and Rivas.